 Sometimes, though, I crave something hearty, cheesy, and casserole-y, and this dish hits the mark.

 Add as much (or little) of each of these as you like.
-Or, feel free to substitute summer squash, asparagus, or throw some spinach or kale into the mix.
+Other vegetables that would be delicious include:

-I love the idea of grilling the vegetables instead of breading and frying everything.
-It’s definitely a lot lighter on calories, but also, I think grilled vegetables have so much more flavor.
+I love the idea of grilling the vegetables instead of breading and frying everything for this recipe.
+It's definitely a lot lighter on calories, but also, I think grilled vegetables have so much more flavor.

-Don’t worry, you’ll still get the breadcrumbs (I use panko for that crispy crunch), but they go on top, and the casserole just needs a quick 20-30 minutes in the oven so the cheese can melt.
+Don't worry, you'll still get the breadcrumbs (I use panko for that crispy crunch), but instead of having to dip and fry your veggies, the breadcrumbs go on top.
+And then, the casserole just needs a quick 20-30 minutes in the oven so the cheese can melt.

 And because I'm a major fan of cook once, eat twice (or three times), this makes 4 servings.
 So you'll get tomorrow night off!
 You're welcome.